Menu

 • Give children an aspirational outlook for the future.

-• Excite and enthuse children to learn through a creative curriculum and the development of enterprise skills.”
-School SEF document 2021-2022
+• Excite and enthuse children to learn through a creative curriculum and the development of enterprise skills.

 We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and/or are Children Looked After (CLA).
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.
 High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Implicit in the intended outcomes detailed below is the intention that non-disadvantaged pupils’ attainment will be sustained and improved alongside progress for their disadvantaged peers.

-Our strategy is also integral to wider school plans for Covid education recovery, notably in its targeted support through tutoring programmes within school for pupils whose education has been worst affected, including non-disadvantaged pupils.
-Our approach will be responsive to common challenges and individual needs, rooted in robust assessment.
+Our educational approach will be responsive to common challenges and individual needs, rooted in robust assessment.
 The approaches we have adopted complement each other to help pupils excel.
 To ensure they are effective we will:

 • ensure disadvantaged pupils are challenged and supported in their learning